 Pacemakers, insulin pumps and other medical devices are becoming more advanced.
 Most contain software and connect to the internet, hospital networks, your mobile phone, or other devices to share information.
-So, it is important to make sure medical devices are cyber secure.
+Because of this, it is important to make sure medical devices are cyber secure.

-New technologies are being applied to all different types of devices—those that are implantable or wearable, or used at home or in health care settings.
-The advances can offer care that is safer, timelier and more convenient.
-For example, patients with an implanted heart device can be monitored remotely and possibly spared a visit to the doctor’s office.
+New technologies are being applied to all different types of devices—those that are implantable or wearable or used at home or in health care settings.
+The advances can offer care that is safer, more timely and more convenient.
+For example, patients with an implanted heart device can be monitored remotely, potentially reducing the number of visits to the doctor’s office.
 People with diabetes have new options for managing their blood-sugar levels because some glucose meters and insulin pumps can essentially talk to each other.
-And hospitals aiming to improve care and efficiency are using more pieces of equipment that are networked together to share data.
+Hospitals aiming to improve care and efficiency are using more devices that are networked together to share data.

-Anytime a medical device has software and relies on a wireless or wired connection, vigilance is required.
+Anytime a medical device has software and relies on a wireless or wired connection, it’s critical to pay close attention for any problems.
 The software behind these products, like all technologies, can become vulnerable to cyber threats, especially if the device is older and was not built with cybersecurity in mind.

 FDA’s Role in Keeping Medical Devices Cyber Secure

-The U.S. Food and Administration (FDA) regulates medical devices and works aggressively to reduce cybersecurity risks in what is a rapidly changing environment.
-It is a responsibility the Agency shares with device makers, hospitals, health care providers, patients, security researchers, and other government agencies, including the U.S. Department of Homeland Security and U.S. Department of Commerce.
+The U.S. Food and Drug Administration regulates medical devices and works aggressively to reduce cybersecurity risks in what is a rapidly changing environment.
+The FDA shares this responsibility with device manufacturers, hospitals, health care providers, patients, security researchers, and other government agencies, including the U.S. Department of Homeland Security's Cybersecurity & Infrastructure Security Agency (CISA) and U.S. Department of Commerce.

 The FDA provides guidance to help manufacturers design and maintain products that are cyber secure.
 And on behalf of patients, the FDA urges manufacturers to monitor and assess cybersecurity vulnerability risks, and to be proactive about disclosing vulnerabilities and solutions to address them.

-If a weakness in software that could pose a risk is identified, the FDA may issue what is called a “safety communication.”
+If a vulnerability or weakness in software, hardware or other factor that could pose a risk is identified, the FDA may issue what is called a “safety communication.”
 These messages contain information about the vulnerability and recommended actions patients, providers and manufacturers can take.
-Nine cyber safety communications have been issued since 2013.
+The FDA has issued multiple cyber safety communications.
 The FDA wants to make these messages as helpful as possible without causing unnecessary worry or burden on patients.

 - Register your device with the manufacturer.
 It is an extra step, but it may help the manufacturer reach you more quickly to send you important information.